Adrianibarra97/MicroControllerSimulator/README.md

 ### Instructions:

-*NOP:*...
-...This instruction only increment the program counter.
+NOP:... ...This instruction only increment the program counter.